Miroslav Matijević: Campaign of terror

 In late July 1941, local Ustaše forces under Matijević's command began to enact a campaign of terror upon the Serb population as part of the wider Genocide of Serbs in the Independent State of Croatia.
 Local Ustaše militia robbed, killed and massacred Serb men, women and children in the Kulen Vakuf region, with many of their mutilated bodies being dumped in pits and caves outside the village of Boričevac.
 During this time, Jews from the city of Bihać were sent to Kulen Vakuf where they were killed by Matijević and his men.
 It is estimated that over 950 Serbs were killed in the Kulen Vakuf region by Matijević's men, with Matijević even taking active part in the killings.
 However, the number of those killed would have been higher had it not been for the intervention of local Croats and Muslims.
 According to Bergholz, local Croats including the wife of Matijević and parents of Ustaše Militia members, went ahead to local Serb villages in the Kulen Vakuf area, warning them of impending attacks by the Ustaše.
 These warnings in addition to stories from survivors from the campaign of terror, spread throughout the region.

 Srb uprising

 The campaign of terror committed by Matijević and his men enraged the local Serb population, leading to the Srb uprising.
 Local Serbs in revenge for the Ustaše campaign of terror began to attack Croat and Muslim villages in the region, massacring civilians and targeting the Ustaše Militia and their families.
-During this uprising, Matijević's parents were killed in the village of Vrtoče, where their decapitated heads were put on display.
+During this uprising, Matijević's parents were killed during a massacre in the village of Vrtoče, where their severed heads were put on display.
 This act of terror enraged Matijević and in response, he killed 28 Serb men, women and children in the village of Kulen Vakuf.